eagleEggs/materialGate/README.md

   (Set the Rect Width and Height within inspector of the source image (i.e. 1024x1024), click Palletize Draft, then Save).
   See [colorMapsPal](https://www.github.com/eagleEggs/colorMapsPal) for example output.

+  - Pixellate your texture to gameObjects and play with them:
+  See [pixelSurrogate](https://www.github.com/eagleEggs/pixelSurrogate) for example output.

 Examples: